Creating content

 Content Delivery 2 URLsLink copied!

-If you have Content Delivery 2 enabled on your hub, additional links will be shown in the Content Delivery section.
+If you have Content Delivery 2 enabled on your hub, a Content Delivery 2 section is shown in the properties pane.

 For content items or slots that have a delivery key, a URL is shown to retrieve the content using the content delivery 2 API using either the id (1) or delivery key.
 For content items and slots that don't have a delivery key, only the delivery URL to retrieve the content using the id is included.